lpotthast/leptonic/leptonic/README.md

 Visit [leptonic.dev](https://leptonic.dev) for installation instructions, component-guides, theming instructions and more. leptonic.dev is the deployed `book` example and itself build with leptonic.

+## Browser compatibility

+We expect pointer events to be supported by devices executing Leptonic code and currently do not provide alternative code-paths for devices that doesn't.
+See [https://caniuse.com/pointer](https://caniuse.com/pointer) for general availability (currently at >97%).

+No guarantees are made to be compatible with any Internet Explorer release.

 ## Leptos compatibility

 | Crate version | Compatible Leptos version |